oraqlle/slide-decks/scripts.md

 See it on Godbolt ⚡: <https://godbolt.org/z/MnGraPs8P>

 <!-- fragment -->
-So how does it look in memory?
+So how does this look in memory?
 What shape does the compiler give our structure?

 ===>